2018 OFFICIAL CONTEST RULES

 These are the Official Rules for the 2018 edition of the World Championship Old-time Piano Playing Contest and Festival.
 Some rules below have been revised, so please read them carefully.

-During the Preliminary Eliminations on Saturday, May 26, 2018, Junior, Senior and Regular Division contestants
+On Saturday, May 26, 2018, Senior and Regular Division contestants

 REGULAR DIVISION RULES

 DATES: The two-day competition to determine the World Champion Old-time Piano Player takes place over Saturday and Sunday of Memorial Day weekend each year.
 The next contest takes place May 26-27, 2018.

 ELIGIBILITY: Pianists ages 18 and older are eligible to compete.
 Pianists of any age will be eligible to compete in the New Rag and Duet Contests.

 PRELIMINARY ROUND: Contestants must compete in the Preliminary Eliminations (PE’s) on Saturday in order to advance to the Semi-Finals and Finals that take place on Sunday afternoon.
 The PE’s will begin at 9:00 a.m. on Saturday and continue until each contestant has been heard, with a lunch break scheduled about 11:30 a.m.